Going through Difficult Times? This post should help.

 Take on less.
 It is easy to feel the need to Push Forward, or Do More, but this will quickly lead to frustration and emotional burn out.
 Try doing less and letting yourself build back up.

 Remember that all things pass.
-Once you are through the tough times, you will be able to enjoy your moments again, and feel the happiness that you desire now.
+Once you are through the difficult times, you will be able to enjoy your moments again, and feel the happiness that you desire now.

 Hopefully this list has helped, and even if we can’t enjoy all of our moments, we can at least enjoy them a little bit more.
 Because, as they don’t say, “Life is a Journey… enjoy most of the process, and just try to get through the rest of it!”

-What are some of the things you do to get through challenging times?
+What are some of the things you do to get through difficult times?
 Share your uppers!!